 And, as was expected, our whole chicken wings in air fryer was a hit!

-Served up with celery sticks and blue cheese, these air fryer whole chicken wings were gone just as soon as they came out of the air fryer unit.
+Served up with celery sticks and blue cheese, these air fryer whole wings were gone just as soon as they came out of the air fryer unit.
 Thankfully, whole chicken wings in air fryer is a dish that requires very little prep work and just 20-minutes in the fryer, so keeping up with demand was a snap.

 Why You’ll Love This!

-- Air fryer whole chicken wings are a super easy appetizer or dinner option that take less than 30-minutes per batch to complete.
+- Air fryer whole wings are a super easy appetizer or dinner option that take less than 30-minutes per batch to complete.

 - Seasoned with salt and pepper, your whole chicken wings in air fryer are the perfect canvas for your favorite buffalo seasoning (we use Frank’s Red Hots.)